vitawebsitedesign/AgileAES/README.md

 `ToEncryptedSecureString` & `ToDecryptedSecureString` are helper methods, which also cipher/decipher the result via base64.

+This repo contains an "example usage" project.

-Realistically, decryption & encryption happen at different times.
+Note: Realistically, decryption & encryption happen at different times.
 Most users probably prefer to save the key & IV to disk during encryption, then retrieve them at a later stage to decrypt.
 This is demonstrated in the next section for you.

-This repo contains an "example usage" project.

 ### Usage (custom key & IV)
 You can also encrypt/decrypt with a custom secret key or initialization vector: